A lot of people ask me about how to become a Certified Management Accountant (CMA).

 - Decision Analysis – 25%

-In order to move on to the essay portion of this exam, you must answer at least 50% of the multiple-choice questions correctly.
+In order to move on to the essay portion of the exam, you must answer at least 50% of the multiple-choice questions correctly.

 Once you have submitted your multiple-choice answers for scoring, you cannot go back.

 If you do not answer 50% correctly, you automatically fail the exam part and will need to retake that part of the exam.
 There is no discount for exam re-write meaning you will pay full CMA exam cost to retake that exam part.

 The good news is, if you complete and pass the multiple-choice portion before the 3-hour limit, you can use the full remainder of your time to complete the essay portion.
 This means if you complete the multiple-choice section in 2 hours you now have 2 full hours to complete the essay section instead of just one hour.